- Recombinant virus comparison

 Lenti-X GoStix Plus

 Lenti-X GoStix Plus are an amazingly simple solution for quantifying the amount of virus produced by your packaging cells.
 Apply 20 µl of your lentiviral supernatant and four drops of buffer to a GoStix cassette, wait for the indicator bands to appear, and then scan the bands using a smartphone app.
-Takes just 10 minutes!Watch the video Lentiviral products guide
+Takes just 10 minutes!Video protocols FAQs

 Takara Bio USA, Inc.

 United States/Canada: +1.800.662.2566 • Asia Pacific: +1.650.919.7300 • Europe: +33.(0)1.3904.6880 • Japan: +81.(0)77.565.6999

 FOR RESEARCH USE ONLY.
 NOT FOR USE IN DIAGNOSTIC PROCEDURES. © 2019 Takara Bio Inc. All Rights Reserved.
 All trademarks are the property of Takara Bio Inc. or its affiliate(s) in the U.S. and/or other countries or their respective owners.
 Certain trademarks may not be registered in all jurisdictions.
 Additional product, intellectual property, and restricted use information is available at takarabio.com.